-psb_msort - Sorting by the Merge-sort algorithm psb_qsort - Sorting by the Quicksort algorithm psb_hsort - Sorting by the Heapsort algorithm x The sequence to be sorted.Type:required.Specified as: an integer, real or complex array of rank 1.
+psb_msort - Sorting by the Merge-sort algorithm psb_qsort - Sorting by the Quicksort algorithm psb_hsort - Sorting by the Heapsort algorithm

 call psb_msort(x,ix,dir,flag)

 call psb_qsort(x,ix,dir,flag)

 call psb_hsort(x,ix,dir,flag)

 These serial routines sort a sequence X into ascending or descending order.
 The argument meaning is identical for the three calls; the only difference is the algorithm used to accomplish the task (see Usage Notes below).